cm45t3r/rawping/README.md

 ## Running the tool

-On a linux/unix shell, run:
+To do a ping request, run:

 ```
 rawping <host> <count> <timeout> <packet size>
 ```

-- `host`: ip address or qualified network name.
+- `host`: ip address, domain or qualified network name.
-- `count`: number of echo requests to send.
+- `count`: number of echo probes to send.
+Minimum is 1.
-- `timeout`: delay in seconds when there is no answer.
+- `timeout`: no reply time wait in seconds.
+Minimum is 1.
 - `packet size`: payload size in bytes.
+Minimum is 1.

 ## Example